 In the spring of 2011, we took Gallivanting up through Lake Erie and into Lake Huron.
 For the next 5 summers, we sailed Georgian Bay and the North Channel.

 By the Winter of 2017, plans were well underway for another passage to the East coast.
+This time around, we will be circumnavigating Newfoundland.
 In the spring of 2017, we are again heading down the St. Lawrence River to the Canadian Maritimes.

 During the Summer of 2017, we visited Red Bay in Southern Labrador, where we entered “Ice berg Alley” and cruised down the Northeast coast of the Island of Newfoundland, visiting many historic Newfoundland communities, like Conche, Twillingate, Fogo, Bonavista and Trinity.
 In early September, we hauled out at Holyrood, near St. John’s.
 For more visit; Gallivanting 2017

 In June of 2018, we arrived in St. John’s to launch and begin cruising Newfoundland’s south coast.
 We departed Conception Bay in early July and headed down the Southern shore of Newfoundland.

 After several delays due to strong southerly winds, we rounded Mistaken Point on July 11 and headed west.

 We visited many isolated communities along the south coast, including a visit to the French islands of St. Pierre and Miquelon, completing our circumnavigation of the Island of Newfoundland at Port Aux Basques by late Summer.
 For more visit; Gallivanting 2018

 In late August, we hauled out in Sydney, Nova Scotia and returned home for the season.